10 Best Portable Air Conditioners in 2018 - Reviews and Ultimate Guide

 The great thing about portable air conditioners is that they are adaptable to their environment.
 Rather than having to spend time installing a permanent fixture, you can move them around and switch rooms if necessary.
 They are also more affordable than the alternative.

 Today we’re going to take a deep dive into the world of portable air conditioners, looking at the top models as well as how to choose them.
 Let’s see what we find.

 What Is The Best Portable Air Conditioner On The Market?

 Here's a quick comparison of the 10 best portable air conditioners on the market today.
-(You can read detailed reviews of these units below!)
+(You can read detailed reviews of these units and find our top choice below!)

 Emerson Quiet Kool EAPC8RD1 Portable Air Conditioner

 BLACK+DECKER BPACT10WT, Portable Air Conditioner